LHRH Stimulation Test

 Information for parents and carers from Child Health

-You have been given this leaflet as there have been concerns regarding your child’s puberty.
-If after reading this leaflet you have any further questions, please contact Dolphin Ward on 01227 864052.
+You have been given this leaflet as concerns have been raised about your child’s puberty.
+This leaflet explains the following.

 What is a Lutenising Hormone-Releasing Hormone (LHRH) Test?

-The LHRH test investigates the puberty hormones produced by the pituitary gland.
+A LHRH test investigates the puberty hormones produced by the pituitary gland.

 The pituitary gland is a small pea sized gland sitting at the base of the brain.
 The pituitary gland produces several hormones important for growth, puberty, and well-being.